GJMeijer/rootmech/README.md

 Key functions are accompanied by vignettes.
 These include the mathematical derivations behind each of the fitting methods and algorithms.
 Execute `browseVignettes("rootmech")` to obtain a list with all vignettes and browse their contents (documentation in HTML).
-Execture `RShowDoc("name", package = "rootmech")` to open a specific vignette with the a specific name (`name`)  directly.
+Exectute `RShowDoc("name", package = "rootmech")` to open a specific vignette with the a specific name (`name`)  directly.

-Available vignettes describing power law fitting are :
+Available vignettes describing power law fitting are:

 * `powerlaw_gamma`: power law fitting with gamma distribution
 * `powerlaw_gumbel`: power law fitting with Gumbel distribution
 * `powerlaw_logistic`: power law fitting with logistic distribution